keya-rony/Analysing-Model-Vehicle-Company-In-MySQL/README.md

 ![Alt text](warehousestocks.PNG)

 ### Are there products with high stock levels but low sales?
-Are there products with more stocks than Orders?
+Are there products with more stocks than Sales?

 Using SQL query to retrieves data from the products table and order details from the orderdetails table.
 The query then groups the data by product code, product name, and the quantity of the product available in stock.
 Next, the query calculates the total quantity of the product ordered by combining data from both tables.
 The query the finds the difference between Total stocks and total ordered  as InventoryLessOrders.
 The query then limits the result to only Pending Orders that have less stocks compared to what was ordered.